tszumowski/airflow_slack_operator/README.md

 [Integrating Slack Alerts in Airflow](https://medium.com/datareply/integrating-slack-alerts-in-airflow-c9dcd155105) Medium article, with some minor additions and example code.

+This Medium article, [Slack Alerts in Airflow](https://medium.com/@tszumowski/slack-alerts-in-airflow-1fc16f322b51) describes this code with some visuals.

 # Usage

 This assumes you already have Airflow running.